 Health professionals believe that this is one of the main reasons it can be so hard to stick to a healthy diet.

 Cravings are driven by your brain’s need for a “reward” — not your body’s need for food.

-IF you can have one bite and stop there, then indulging a little when you get a craving is absolutely fin.
+If you can have only one bite and stop there, indulging a little when you get a craving is absolutely fine.